greenbone/openvas-smb/INSTALL.md

 =========================================

-Please note: The reference system used by most of the developers is Debian GNU/Linux 'Stretch' 9.
+Please note: The reference system used by most of the developers is Debian GNU/Linux 'Buster' 10.
 The build might fail on any other system.
 Also, it is necessary to install dependent development packages.

 Prerequisites for openvas-smb